-Students are prohibited from accessing and/or distributing at school any written or electronic material, including material from the Internet:
+Students are prohibited from creating, distributing, and/or accessing at school any publication that:

 - 1. That will cause substantial disruption of the proper and orderly operation and discipline of the school or school activities; - 2.
 That violates the rights of others, including but not limited to material that is libelous, invades the privacy of others, or infringes on a copyright; - 3.
-That is socially inappropriate or inappropriate due to maturity level of the students, including but not limited to material that is obscene, pornographic, or pervasively lewd and vulgar, or contains indecent and vulgar language; - 4.
-That is primarily intended for the immediate solicitation of funds; or - 5.
-That, in kindergarten through eighth grade, is primarily prepared by non-students, unless it is being used for school purposes.
-Nothing herein shall be interpreted to prevent the inclusion of material from outside sources or the citation to such outside source as long as the material to be distributed or accessed is primarily prepared by students.
+That is socially inappropriate or inappropriate due to maturity level of the students, including but not limited to material that is obscene, pornographic, or pervasively lewd and vulgar, or contains indecent and vulgar language; or sexting as defined by Board of Education policy and Student Handbooks; - 4.
+Is reasonably viewed as promoting illegal drug use; or - 5.
+Is distributed in kindergarten through eighth grade and is primarily prepared by non-students, unless it is being used for school purposes.
+Nothing herein shall be interpreted to prevent the inclusion of material from outside sources or the citation to such sources as long as the material to be distributed or accessed is primarily prepared by students.